 Below, each marker indicates the Great Walk we’ll be sharing more about.

 You can read more details about each track on the Department of Conservation website.
 I’m going to focus on four of my favorite Great Walks on the North Island below.

 1. Tongariro Northern Circuit, Central North Island

-The first of the overnight hikes on the North Island that I would recommend is the Tongariro Northern Circuit, which is the most renowned Aotearoan adventure.
+The first of the overnight hiking adventures on the North Island of New Zealand that I would recommend is the Tongariro Northern Circuit, which is the most renowned Aotearoan adventure.

 Hike around the warrior mountain